Use Jet Lag For Your Benefit In Hawaii

 Take a morning walk or jog

-Plan your early tours and activities for the first day or two of your stay.
+Plan your early tours and activities for the first day or two of your stay

 Many tours and activities start fairly early in the morning.
-Some snorkeling and diving tours are best earlier in the morning while the ocean tends to be calmer.
+Some snorkeling and diving tours are best to start earlier in the morning while the ocean tends to be calmer.
 For example a snorkel tour to Molokini is best done first thing in the morning.

 ————